-The LSE – London Stock Exchange is based in the UK in the City of London.
-It is the world’s third largest stock exchange with a market capitalisation of around US$6 trillion, and the biggest in Europe.
+The London Stock Exchange (LSE) is based in the UK in the City of London.
+It is the world’s third-largest stock exchange, and the biggest in Europe, with a market capitalisation of around US$6 trillion.
 Founded in 1801, the LSE is located in Paternoster Square, near to St Paul’s Cathedral.
 It is one of the oldest stock exchanges in the world, with a history dating back over 3 centuries.
-Today, it is part of the London Stock Exchange Group which was formed in 2007 from a merger between the London Stock Exchange and the Borsa Italiana, the Milan Stock Exchange.
-The London Stock Exchange has 350 different companies that are from over 50 different countries and its dominant index is the famous FTSE (informally known as the Footsie), or the Financial Times Stock Exchange to give it its full title.
+Today, it is part of the London Stock Exchange Group, which was formed in 2007 from a merger between the London Stock Exchange and the Borsa Italiana, the Milan Stock Exchange.
+The London Stock Exchange has 350 different companies from over 50 different countries, and its dominant index is the famous FTSE (informally known as the Footsie), or the Financial Times Stock Exchange to give it its full title.

 A History of the London Stock Exchange

 From the end of the 17th century, organised trading began to take place in London’s coffee houses, starting with prices on a few commodities, and with auctions taking place during the amount of time it took for a candle to burn.
 By the middle of the 1700s, there were around 150 stockbrokers who gathered at a coffee shop with the purpose of buying and selling shares.
 It was 1801 when the first formal stock exchange, the London Stock Exchange, was established, with formal memberships available by subscription.
 As there was a boom in world economies, so the stocks that were offered increased and the number of memberships sold began to rise.
 Soon, branches of the stock exchange began to open up in some of the cities that were growing centres of business, including Manchester and Liverpool.